algorandlabs/smart-asa/README.md

 A malicious user could attempt to Clear its Local State to hack the `frozen` state of a Smart ASA.
 Consider the following scenario:

 - Smart ASA `default_frozen = False`;
-- Eve has regularly opted-in to the Smart ASA;
+- Eve is regularly opted-in to the Smart ASA;
-- Eve receives 5 Smart ASA from Bob (Smart ASA manager and freezer) and get freezed afterwards;
+- Eve receives 5 Smart ASAs from Bob (Smart ASA manager and freezer) and get freezed afterwards;
-- Eve can now Clear its Local State and Opt-In again to clear its `frozen` state and spend the Smart ASA.
+- Eve can now Clear its Local State and Opt-In again to reset its `frozen` state and be free to spend the Smart ASAs.

 To avoid this situation, the reference implementation introduces:
 - *Opt-In condition*: set `frozen` status of the account to `True` if